neulab/data-agora/README.md

 *In ancient Athens, the Agora was a public space where citizens would gather to debate, share news, learn from each other, and listen to famous philosophers.*

-We made an analogy between data generators and teachers, where the generators teach student models using synthetic data in AgoraBench!
+We made an analogy between data generators and teachers, where different generators teach student models using synthetic data in AgoraBench!

 # 🔧 Installation